 4. Make Hepatitis B Vaccinations Available

-Employers are required by the BBP standard to make sure that all employees who are exposed at work to the hepatitis B virus have access to the vaccine.
+The BBP standard requires employers to make sure that all employees who are exposed at work to the hepatitis B virus have access to the vaccine.

 After your employee has completed the required bloodborne pathogens training, you must provide them with this immunization.